Skip to nav Skip to content

 Benefit from world-class care at Moffitt Cancer Center

-Moffitt’s highly acclaimed Genitourinary Oncology Program brings together a group of world-renowned experts in a wide variety of disciplines.
+Moffitt’s highly acclaimed Urologic Oncology Program brings together a group of world-renowned experts in a wide variety of disciplines.
 If you have kidney cancer symptoms, our multispecialty team can provide an accurate diagnosis, and if necessary, suggest a treatment plan tailored to your specific condition, health history and lifestyle.
-We offer the latest treatment options for kidney cancer, including chemotherapy and radiation therapy.
-Additionally, our surgeons are skilled and experienced in utilizing cutting-edge surgical techniques and technologies, such as laparoscopy and robotic-assisted procedures, which can maximize the effectiveness—and minimize the invasiveness and recovery time—of surgery.

-If you would like to have your kidney cancer symptoms evaluated by a specialist in the Genitourinary Oncology Program, you can request an appointment without a referral.
+If you would like to have your kidney cancer symptoms evaluated by a specialist in our Urologic Oncology Program, you can request an appointment without a referral.
 Call 1-888-663-3488 or submit a new patient registration form online.

 References